envris/nationalparks-admin/rdbms/README.md

 ```

 ### PostgreSQL RDS DR solutions
-  Amazon provides only Multi-AZ solution - switchover to replica running on different availability zone.
+  Amazon is very limited in DR options and provides only Multi-AZ solution - switchover to replica running on different availability zone.
 Switchover occurs automatically and downtime usually is around 1-2 minutes.
-If failover occurs no application/DNS changes required, everything will be changed by amazon (endpoint will be chaged to new instance)
+If failover occurs no application/DNS changes required, everything will be changed by amazon (endpoint will be changed to new instance)

   Alternatively to guarantee redundancy snapshots can be created ([doc](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateSnapshot.html)) and copy ([doc](http://docs.aws.amazon.com//cli/latest/reference/rds/copy-db-snapshot.html)) them to another region.

+  Full data export can be configured and scheduled to store dumps on S3.
+But all data since last run will be lost.

   To move data outside of RDS can be configured logical replication based on 3rd party software (https://bucardo.org/wiki/Bucardo).
 Ideally it’ll require separate server(either amazon EC2 instances or datacenter server or any other service providers).
 This solution doesn’t guarantee 100% data safe.
 Some data generated between synchronisations can be lost.